mdmtk/docs/edge/source/guide/csp/app.md

 * Install, Uninstall, and Upgrade User applications (with no device user involvement)
 * Set an application to be the Default Launcher
-* Turn On and Off Launching of an application (Blacklisting)
+* Turn On and Off the Launching of an application (Blacklisting)
 * Clear the Recent Application List
 * Enable and Disable Access to Application Info